Benjamin Franklin High School (New Orleans): Academics

 Ben Franklin features a college-preparatory curriculum and an Advanced Placement (AP) Program.
 Students are required to complete a minimum of 24 academic units that includes 4 in English, 3 in foreign language, 4 in mathematics, 4 in science, 4 in social science, 2 in electives, 1.5 in physical education, .5 in health, and starting with the class of 2012, 1 credit in the arts.
 As of 2008, the school offers 20 AP courses for students to earn college credit.
 A selection of elective courses are offered, including studio art, creative writing, music appreciation, and theater.
 The foreign language offerings are French, German, Spanish, Mandarin, and Latin.
 Students may also enroll concurrently at local universities and the New Orleans Center for Creative Arts (NOCCA).
 The school is within walking distance of the UNO library, and students can obtain library cards through a "special borrowers" program.

 According to CBS News, Ben Franklin is "one of the best public high schools in the country — a magnet for the city's smart and motivated students."
 Approximately 99.5% of each graduating class enters a four-year college.
 Of the 162 students in the class of 2006, 28 were National Merit Semifinalists, 7 were National Achievement Finalists, and 3 were Hispanic Scholars.
 The class of 2008 produced 17 National Achievement Semifinalists, the most of any school in the United States.
 For the class of 2005, the mean SAT Verbal score was 645, and the mean SAT Math score was 636.
 The mean ACT composite score was 27.2.
 One hundred percent of Franklin students passed the Louisiana Graduate Exit Examination (GEE) in Spring 2006, with a significant number achieving Advanced and Mastery level.
 In recent years, Ben Franklin has produced a Morehead-Cain Scholar, a Jefferson Scholar, and many Questbridge Scholars.

 In the fall of 2005, Ben Franklin was one of three high schools given a five star rating (the highest possible) by the Louisiana Department of Education, based on its School Performance Score (SPS).
 The SPS is based on test scores from LEAP/GEE subject area tests in addition to "The Iowa Tests" results and attendance/dropout data.
 The following table displays the three schools, along with their respective SPS in 2005.

-In fall 2008, the Louisiana Department of Education rated schools in Orleans Parish for the first time since Hurricane Katrina.
+In the fall of 2008, the Louisiana Department of Education rated schools in Orleans Parish for the first time since Hurricane Katrina.
 With an SPS of 165.2, Ben Franklin again had the highest performance score in the state.